jaym-01/RISCVCPU/statements/Jay.md

 The testbench used to run the f1 program has been kept simple, it creates the .vcd file to record the signals at every change in the value of the clock, which has been useful for debugging (also used in the testbench for the reference program).
 Additionally, it has been made to run the f1 program immediately and display the value of register a0 and clock cycle on the VBuddy.

 The testbench for the reference program was more challenging as it had to detect the end of the build operation, and then display the result on the VBuddy.
-Initially ([link to commit](https://github.com/johnyeocx/iac-project-team02/commit/660a2bc535181fbe11ef14e1d03cda04eecae71a)), I ran the simulator with the lines calling the VBuddy commented out in the main loop, then used the waveform produced to find the clock cycle when the display subroutine starts.
+Initially ([in commit 660a2bc](https://github.com/johnyeocx/iac-project-team02/commit/660a2bc535181fbe11ef14e1d03cda04eecae71a)), I ran the simulator with the lines calling the VBuddy commented out in the main loop, then used the waveform produced to find the clock cycle when the display subroutine starts.
 Using the value of the clock cycle, I implemented the code shown below to plot the value of a0 on the VBuddy after the clock cycle found had been reached.

 ```cpp
 if(simCycle > 123703){